Explained: Encroachment, poor urban planning add to waterlogging woes

-Assurances from agencies responsible for Delhi’s roads – PWD, MCD and NDMC – that they were ready for rains and that drains had been desilted on schedule rang hollow Thursday as several parts of Central, South and Southeast Delhi were inundated after heavy rains.
+The first day of monsoon rains brought life in several parts of Delhi to a standstill Thursday, with waterlogging complaints pouring in from several pockets of the national Capital.

-Over the years, Delhi’s drainage system has fallen prey to encroachment and poor planning.
-Most storm water drains in the capital are the ones that have been carved out by the natural flow of water over hundreds of years.
-With unplanned development, many of them were encroached upon, covered and obstructed.
-This meant that water did not have an outlet anymore.
-To add to the problems, several sewer networks have been mixed with stormwater drains and when it rains, the system gets overwhelmed.
+Deputy Chief Minister Manish Sisodia has called for a meeting to review the problem spots at 8 pm.
+Earlier, agencies responsible for roads — PWD, MCD and NDMC — had claimed that they are ready for the rains and that drains had been desilted on schedule.
+The rains, however, lay bare this claim.

-Concretisation also has a role to play, with very little open space remaining where water can be absorbed into the earth.
+Central and South East Delhi were hit the hardest, with Teen Murti Marg, Mother Teresa Crescent, Tughlak Road, Pul Prahladpur, Sarita Vihar and Baradpur seeing the maximum number of complaints.

 Best of Express Premium